The LSCD Benchmark: a Testbed for Diachronic Word Meaning Tasks: Datasets

 \section{Datasets}

 Table \ref{tab:data} shows all datasets currently integrated into the benchmark.
-All datasets have in common that they are based on human WiC judgments of word usage pairs (such as examples (\ref{ex:1},\ref{ex:2}) from above) on the ordinal DURel scale from 1 to 4, where 1 means semantically unrelated and 4 means identical \citep[][]{Schlechtwegetal18}.
+All datasets have in common that they are based on human WiC judgments of word usage pairs on the ordinal DURel scale from 1 to 4, where 1 means semantically unrelated and 4 means identical \citep[][]{Schlechtwegetal18}.
 They also share the use of diachronic data.\footnote{With the exception of SURel comparing usages from different domains rather than time periods \citep[][]{haettySurel-2019}.}

-The datasets then fall into two main categories: (i) datasets representing annotated judgments in a sparsely connected graph (Word Usage Graph, find an example in Figure \ref{fig:plane}), clustering these with a variation of correlation clustering \citep{Bansal04,Schlechtweg2021dwug}, and deriving LSC labels by comparing the two time-specific cluster frequency distributions \citep{schlechtweg-etal-2020-semeval}.
-These datasets, displayed in the upper part of Table \ref{tab:data}, apply the full lexicographic process and thus allow for full evaluation on all tasks mentioned in Section \ref{sec:tasks}. (ii) datasets skipping the clustering step and hence only allowing for evaluation on the WiC and COMPARE tasks.
+The datasets then fall into two main categories: (i) Datasets representing annotated judgments in a sparsely connected graph (Word Usage Graph, find an example in Figure \ref{fig:plane}, in Appendix \ref{sec:annotated}), clustering these with a variation of correlation clustering \citep{Bansal04,Schlechtweg2021dwug}, and deriving LSC labels by comparing the two time-specific sense frequency distributions \citep{schlechtweg-etal-2020-semeval}, as illustrated in Figure~\ref{fig:runningex}.
+These datasets, displayed in the upper part of Table \ref{tab:data}, apply the full lexicographic process and thus allow for full evaluation on all tasks mentioned in Section \ref{sec:tasks}. (ii) Datasets skipping the clustering step and hence only allowing for evaluation on the WiC and COMPARE tasks.
 These are shown in the lower part of Table \ref{tab:data}.
-Apart from the difference in tasks they support, the datasets have strongly varying properties in terms of language, number of target words, POS distribution, number of usages per target word and number of human judgments.
+Apart from the difference in tasks they support, the datasets have strongly varying properties in terms of language, number of target words, PoS distribution, number of usages per target word and number of human judgments.
+We integrate provided preprocessed usages (tokenization, lemmatization, normalization, PoS) as preprocessing options together with general strategies such as target word substitution by the lemma.
+There is a range of further data which could be integrated into the benchmark with minor adjustments such as WiC or Raw-C \citep{pilehvar2019wic,trott-bergen-2021-raw}.